Hollywood icons Costner and Demi Moore return to Cannes - ExBulletin

-Two Hollywood legends make their grand returns to the Cannes Film Festival on Sunday, as Kevin Costner debuts his sprawling, self-financed western and Demi Moore returns in a blood-filled body horror.
+Two Hollywood legends return to the Cannes Film Festival on Sunday, as Kevin Costner debuted his sprawling, self-financed western and Demi Moore returned in a blood-filled body horror film.

 The star-studded premieres come midway through the world's most famous film festival, where “Emilia Perez,” a musical about a transgender drug lord starring Selena Gomez, is currently the talk of the town.